 "My mental health difficulties have impacted my time at university and ability to cope with day to day tasks.
 I was very open about my disability with the University from the start.
 The support I received from my mental health adviser has been invaluable.
 She was very understanding and patient and was only an email away.
 My tutors have been timely, thorough, kind and professional in their support of both academic and personal issues.

 "My advice - don't shy away from talking to your faculty staff.
 Your tutors and professors are there for you to talk to.
 Also, make use of the Student Life Centre, and any other support available.
 You won't know what's available to you until you start reaching out."

 "I have borderline personality disorder and severe depression which has a huge impact on my motivation to go to classes and study.
 I disclosed when I first started university to all my lecturers and the disability team.
-My disability advisor was incredibly helpful in appointments and I was also able to go into the drop in clinics when I couldn't cope.
-My advisor made me feel comfortable speaking to her about life inside and outside of university.
+My disability adviser was incredibly helpful in appointments and I was also able to go into the drop-in clinics when I couldn't cope.
+My adviser made me feel comfortable speaking to her about life inside and outside of university.